SafetyWing vs World Nomads 2026 — Which travel health insurance is best for long-term travelers?

 Price

-World Nomads does not display a public price list — the price is calculated via a quote tool and depends on nationality, country of residence, destination countries, duration, age and chosen plan.
-Typically 2–3× SafetyWing for a comparable contract duration.
-A concrete offer in 2 minutes via [link/contact information]. worldnomads.com.
+World Nomads does not display a public price list — the price is calculated using a quote tool and depends on nationality, country of residence, destination countries, duration, age, and chosen plan.
+Typically, 2-3 SafetyWings are included for a comparable trip duration.
+Get a specific quote in 2 minutes via [link/contact information]. worldnomads.com.

 Direct comparison — Where SafetyWing wins, where World Nomads wins